 Politics devoid of deeply wise values can be very destructive.
 Spiritual beliefs not connected to action in the world can be empty and self-centered.
-Both of last Friday’s posts teach lessons about how to live caring for ourselves and others – recognizing unconscious bias when we are given that uncomfortable opportunity (Gilah’s post) and how to organize and live in supportive communities that share the rewards and responsibilities of belonging (Pablo’s post).
+Both of last Friday’s posts teach lessons about how to live as we care for ourselves and for others – recognizing unconscious bias when we are given that uncomfortable opportunity (Gilah’s post) and how to organize and live in supportive communities that share the rewards and responsibilities of belonging (Pablo’s post).

 The choices we make about what to learn and how to live are vitally important both in material reality and in the world of love, soul, and spirit.

 Thank you so much for your comments today.
 Your words are so simple and wise: we are all connected and we must treat each other with kindness and compassion.